-- Using physical barriers to prevent a hostile vehicle from driving into your commercial centre through main entrances, goods/service entrances, pedestrian entrances or open land - Denying access to any vehicle that arrives at your goods/service entrances without prior notice and holding vehicles at access control points into your commercial centre until you can satisfy yourself that they are genuine - Wherever possible, establish your vehicle access control point at a distance from the protected site, setting up regular patrols and briefing staff to look out for anyone behaving suspiciously.
+- Using physical barriers to prevent a hostile vehicle from driving into your place of worship through main entrances, goods / service entrances, pedestrian entrances or open land. - Denying access to any vehicle that arrives at your goods / service entrances without prior notice and holding vehicles at access control points into your place of worship until you can satisfy yourself that they are genuine. - Wherever possible, establishing your vehicle access control point at a distance from the protected site, setting up regular patrols and briefing staff to look out for anyone behaving suspiciously.
 Many bomb attacks are preceded by reconnaissance or trial runs.
-Ensure that such incidents are reported to the police - Ensure that no one visits your protected area without your being sure of his or her identity or without proper authority.
-Seek further advice through your local police force's CTSA - Effective CCTV systems may deter a terrorist attack or even identify planning activity.
-Good quality images can provide crucial evidence in court seventeen firearm & weapon attacks
+Ensure that such incidents are reported to the police. - Ensure that no one visits your protected area without your being sure of his or her identity or without proper authority.
+Seek further advice through your local police force's CTSA. - Effective CCTV systems may deter a terrorist attack or even identify planning activity.
+Good quality images can provide crucial evidence in court. - There is no definitive physical profile for a suicide bomber, so remain vigilant and report anyone suspicious to the police.

-See Hostile Reconnaissance - page 23.
+See Hostile Reconnaissance - page 53.